khcrysalis/PlumeImpactor/README.md

 - User friendly and clean UI.
 - Supports Linux.
 - Sign and sideload applications on iOS 9.0+ & Mac with your Apple ID.
+  - Installing with AppSync is supported.
+  - Installing with ipatool gotten ipa's is supported.
 - Simple customization options for the app.
-- Generates P12 for SideStore/AltStore to use, similar to how Altserver works.
-- Automatically populate pairing files for specific apps like SideStore, Antrag, and Protokolle.
-- Almost *Proper* entitlement handling and can register app plugins.
-- Tweak support for advanced users, using [Ellekit](https://github.com/tealbathingsuit/ellekit) for injection.
+- Tweak support for advanced users, using [ElleKit](https://github.com/tealbathingsuit/ellekit) for injection.
   - Supports injecting `.deb` and `.dylib` files.
   - Supports adding `.framework`, `.bundle`, and `.appex` directories.
+- Generates P12 for SideStore/AltStore to use, similar to how Altserver works.
+- Automatically populate pairing files for apps like SideStore, Antrag, and Protokolle.
+- Almost *proper* entitlement handling and can register app plugins.
+  - Able to request entitlements like `increased-memory-limit`, for emulators like MelonX or UTM.

 ## Download